 A cartridge is, at its basic level, an electromechanical transducer.
 It turns the mechanical movement of the needle (stylus) in the record groove, into an electrical signal.
-There are two basic designs of a cartridge - Moving Magnet and Moving Coil (other variations of these do exist but let's focus on these two for now).
+There are two basic designs of a cartridge - Moving Magnet and Moving Coil (other variations of these do exist, but let's focus on the two most known).

 Moving Magnet